Maurizio Gucci: Relationships

 As of 2022, Maurizio has three grandchildren through his daughters, Alessandra and Allegra, who have both married in the time since Maurizio's death.
 Alessandra Gucci has one son with her husband, and the three have taken up permanent residence in Switzerland.
-Allegra Gucci married Enrico Barbieri in St. Moritz, Switzerland, in a civil ceremony on November 24, 2011, and then in religious ceremony on December 20, 2011.
+Allegra Gucci married Enrico Barbieri in St. Moritz, Switzerland, in a civil ceremony on 24 November 2011, and then in religious ceremony on 20 December 2011.
 The couple have two children.

-Murder
+Death

 On 27 March 1995, Gucci was shot by a hired hitman on the steps outside his office as he arrived at work.
 His former wife Patrizia Reggiani was convicted in 1998 of arranging the killing.
 According to prosecutors, Reggiani's motives were a mixture of jealousy, money, and resentment towards her former husband.
 She served 18 years in prison and was released in October 2016.

 In popular culture

 A film inspired by the story, titled House of Gucci, was directed by Ridley Scott, and features Lady Gaga as Patrizia Reggiani and Adam Driver as Maurizio Gucci.
-House of Gucci was released in the United States on November 24, 2021, by United Artists Releasing.
+House of Gucci was released in the United States on 24 November 2021, by United Artists Releasing.

 The Gucci family issued a statement to the portrayal of the family and the murder.
 "Although the film claims to tell the 'true story' of the family, the narrative is anything but accurate, depicting Aldo Gucci — president of the company for 30 years — and other members of the Gucci family who were the protagonists of well-documented events, as hooligans, ignorant and insensitive to the world around them."